Raymond Bessone: Personal life

 Bessone was married first to Jennifer J. née Wilkinson, at Westminster, in late 1948 or early 1949.
 They had three daughters, Amber, Scarlet and Cherry and from 1951 lived at "Deep Meadow" in Fifield, Berkshire.
 Bessone divorced in 1962, before his second marriage, to actress Rosalie Ashley.

 In 1979 his 28-year-old daughter Amber, who was pregnant, was killed when returning from a family wedding.
 Her car crossed a damaged section of the M4 motorway crash barrier and hit an oncoming Porsche.
 The two people in the Porsche, as well as Bessone's daughter, her husband and two children, were all killed instantly.
 Several weeks after the accident it was discovered that the male passenger killed in the Porsche was Brian Field, one of the organizers of the 1963 Great Train Robbery, who had changed his name to Brian Carleton.

-Bessone received the OBE in 1982, for services to hairdressing.
+Bessone received the OBE in the 1982 Birthday Honours, for services to hairdressing.
 He died in Windsor, Berkshire, on 17 April 1992, aged 80.